Adele makes music comeback with new single 'Easy On Me' | Entertainment

 - United Kingdom

-"I was certainly nowhere near where I'd hoped to be when I first started it nearly 3 years ago," she said in a statement posted on Twitter.
-"Quite the opposite actually.
-I rely on routine and consistency to feel safe, I always have.
+"I was certainly nowhere near where I'd hoped to be when I first started it nearly 3 years ago," she said in a statement.
+"Quite the opposite.
+I rely on routine and consistency to feel safe, which I always have.
 And yet there I was knowingly - willingly even, throwing myself into a maze of absolute mess and inner turmoil."

-In interviews with fashion magazines Vogue and British Vogue, Adele, who has named her albums after milestone ages in her life, said she had written "30" to explain her divorce to her young son, Angelo.
-Adele split from charity executive Simon Konecki in 2019.
-"I've learned a lot of blistering home truths about myself along the way.
-I've shed many layers but also wrapped myself in new ones," she said on Twitter.
+Fans and music critics hailed her return, with the song's video getting more than 18 million views on YouTube in the first 10 hours of its release.
+Britain's Telegraph newspaper called it "a bare-bones ballad that is more than just music.
+This beautiful single is what music is for."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)